 Increasingly, out-of-hours veterinary care is provided by vets and vet nurses who only work at night, weekends and bank holidays — meaning they are bright and alert when an emergency occurs.

 These out-of-hours providers — such as Vets Now — partner with your regular daytime vet to provide a dedicated emergency and out-of-hours service, so that they can enjoy some well-earned time off.

-Our out-of-hours teams are made up of fully-qualified vets and vet nurses who have received intensive training in emergency and critical care, meaning they are highly skilled at dealing with accidents and emergencies.
+Our out-of-hours teams are made up of fully-qualified vets and registered vet nurses who have received intensive training in emergency and critical care, meaning they are highly skilled at dealing with accidents and emergencies.

 If you’re worried your pet requires urgent, emergency treatment, please contact your vet as soon as possible or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 When calling, have a pen and paper ready to write down any instructions or directions.

 The person on duty should be able to give you advice over the phone, but it may be necessary for you to take your pet to the clinic where the personnel, equipment, and drugs are available to provide immediate treatment.

 What to expect when you visit our clinic

 When you arrive at the out-of-hours veterinary clinic, you may have to wait a while before the vet sees your pet.
 Emergency work is, by its nature, unpredictable and it’s often difficult to schedule appointments.